SUSTAINABILITY

 Reasons for candidate nomination / meeting attendance

-Three of the seven members of the Board of Directors and all three members of the Audit and Supervisory Board are outside members.
+Three of the seven members of the Board of Directors and all four members of the Audit and Supervisory Board are outside members.
 Outside directors are expected to provide advice and supervision from an independent perspective, while outside ASB members are expected to provide objective auditing of job performance without being influenced by directors.
 Outside directors and outside Audit and Supervisory Board members thus ensure the effectiveness of management monitoring systems.

 Title Officer Reason for Appointment Board of Directors’ Meeting Attendance